Stolkerve/SFML---Cellular-Automata/README.md

 # SFML---Cellular-Automata
-The game of life made with SFML and optimized by bathing all the verteces of the cells and using one single draw call.
+The game of life made with SFML and optimized by bathing all the vertices of the cells and using one single draw call.